danielkepinski/project3/README.md

 ![responsive mockup](./blog/Readme/images/responsive.png)

-DansBlog was created as my third milestone project for the Code Institute’s Level 5 Diploma in Web Application Development.
-The project demonstrates a simple, personal blog built using Django, with CRUD functionality for comments, tag filtering, and admin control.
+DansBlog is a responsive, accessible blogging platform built to showcase my Django development skills while meeting a real need for a simple, user-friendly blog with comment moderation.

 ## CONTENTS